Nash equilibria for non zero-sum ergodic stochastic differential games: Setup

-\begin{remark} If the nonlinear part of the drift $F(\cdot)$ is a bounded measurable map, there still exists a solution to (\ref{forward_SDE}) in the weak sense.
-In other words, there exists a measure $\tilde{\bP} \ll \bP$ and an $\{ \F_t \}_{t \geq 0}$-Brownian motion $\tilde{W}$ such that
+\begin{remark} If $F(\cdot)$, the nonlinear part of the drift, is a bounded measurable map, there still exists a solution to (\ref{forward_SDE}) in the weak sense.
+In other words, for any $T>0$, there exists\footnote{ If we assume that $\Omega$ is a canonical Wiener space, then Kolmogorov's extension theorem can be used to define a measure $\tilde \bP$ such that $\tilde \bP|_{\F_T} = \tilde\bP^T|_{\F_T}$ for all $T>0$, but $\tilde\bP$ is generally not equivalent to $\bP$.
+This is why we did not assume the usual conditions on $\{\F_t\}_{t\ge 0}$, as the presence of too many null sets in $\F_0$ would be problematic.
+In more general settings, this extension is a nontrivial exercise, see, for example, Parthasarathy \cite{Parthasarathy}. } a measure $\tilde{\bP}^T\sim \bP$, and an $\tilde{\bP}^T$-Brownian motion $\tilde{W}$ such that, for $t\in[0, T]$,

-holds, and such solution is unique in law.
-Moreover, since this solution can be obtained through a measure change from a strong solution to the equation without drift, $\{ \tilde{W}_t \}_{t \geq 0}$ has predictable representation property in the filtration $\{\F_t\}_{t \geq 0}$.
+and this solution is unique in law (and is consistent for different values of $T<\infty$, so $\tilde W$ is uniquely defined).
+Moreover, since this solution can be obtained through a measure change from a strong solution to the equation without drift, $\{ \tilde{W}_t \}_{t\in [0,T]}$ has the predictable representation property in the filtration $\{\F_t\}_{t \in [0,T]}$ under $\tilde \bP^T$, for all $T$.
 For details see, e.g. Chapters 15 and 18 in \cite{SCA}. \end{remark}

 Let $\U_1 \times \U_2$ be a separable metric space of controls in which $(u_t(\omega), v_t(\omega))$ takes values.
 Denote by $L_i: \bR^N \times \U_1 \times \U_2 \to \bR$, $i=1,2$, bounded measurable cost functions, such that